June 9, 2022

 Three thousand years ago, explorers did not possess the technology needed to reach the moon.
-While people living in those days were certainly aware of the moon and at least some of them dreamed about experiencing it firsthand, intimate discovery of our now-familiar celestial body was impossible.
+While people living in those days were certainly aware of the moon, and at least some of them dreamed about experiencing it firsthand, the intimate discovery of our now-familiar celestial body was impossible.

 Perhaps the running back has incorporated advice from the offensive coach on how to best position footing to execute the jukes, and maybe the ten-person work team had been practicing advice they read in scholarly articles about being more flexible.
 If that was the case, they would have both been acting with an agile approach (even if they weren’t officially using that phrase).

 Business ventures can generally be navigated in different manners; the Agile approach allows teams to switch to a different path if a reason to do so presents itself.
 Two fundamental characteristics of the Agile approach are the ability to switch directions (or approaches) and the ability to do so with ease and speed.

 An approach that is often utilized simultaneously with Agile is Lean, and people think of Agile as being the opposite end of the spectrum from “Waterfall.”
 Interestingly, however, “Agile” is not necessarily the opposite of “Waterfall” in the sense that “North” is the opposite of “South.”

 Initiatives can be agile and waterfall at the same time.
 A manager that scopes out a plan for an upcoming project is using the approach known as “Waterfall.”
 Like many words and phrases, “Agile” means different things to different people.

 One author presented the Agile definition from the Agile Alliance: “The ability to create and respond to change in order to succeed in an uncertain and turbulent environment.”